admin-shell-io/aasx-package-explorer/README.md

 AASX Package Explorer, in contrast, is a tool with graphical user interface meant for experimenting and demonstrating the potential of asset administration shells targeting tech-savvy and less technically-inclined users alike.

+The AASX Package Explorer also includes an internal REST server and OPC UA server for the loaded .AASX.
+Based on this a separate AASX Server is available (https://github.com/admin-shell-io/aasx-server) which can host several .AASX simultanously (see example https://admin-shell-io.com:5001/).